chefspec/chefspec/README.md

 Generating an Example
 ---------------------
-Ideally you should be writing your specs in tandem with your recipes and practicising TDD.
+Ideally you should be writing your specs in tandem with your recipes and practicing TDD.
 However if you have an existing cookbook and you are using Chef 0.10.0 or greater then ChefSpec can generate placeholder RSpec examples for you.
 Knife will automagically detect the ChefSpec Knife Plugin and provide you with the new `create_specs` subcommand.